shoeffner/ann3depth/docs/documentation.md

 and the optimizers.
 Eigen et al. used different optimizers for the coarse and fine part, so we implemented that as well.
-As we have some issues with the `MomentumOptimizer` (`NaN` errors), we use the `AdamOptimizer` and imitate the momentumm without using the momentum changes.
+As we have some issues with the `MomentumOptimizer` (`NaN` errors), we use the `AdamOptimizer` and imitate the momentum without using the momentum changes.
 We also simplify the problem by not providing distorted input versions of the dataset.

 To test the impact of distributed computing on the training process, we perform